0joseDark/O-Demolidor-livro/README.md

 - God is good
 ## i am happy :-)
 ## God love me :-))
 ---
-- I am a missionary, a warrior of God, a prophet and a scientist smiles
----
 - the redegat has AI CHAT bot, cool
 - __ALICE__, it is __pandora bot__